Vishaldhaloch/LANGCHAIN-PROJECT/2-OpenAI Chatbot/README.md

 2.**Interact with the Chatbot:**

-   1.Enter your OpenAI API Key in the sidebar.
+   1. Enter your OpenAI API Key in the sidebar.
+   2.
-   2.Select the OpenAI model (e.g., gpt-4, gpt-4-turbo).
+   3. Select the OpenAI model (e.g., gpt-4, gpt-4-turbo).
+   4.
-   3.Adjust response parameters such as temperature and max tokens.
+   5. Adjust response parameters such as temperature and max tokens.
+   6.
-   4.Ask any question in the main interface, and the chatbot will provide an answer in real time.
+   7. Ask any question in the main interface, and the chatbot will provide an answer in real time.

  **Code Overview**
-  Initialization:
+ **Initialization:**

-  The app initializes the API keys and sets up the LangChain API key for tracking.
+  - The app initializes the API keys and sets up the LangChain API key for tracking.

 **Prompt Template:**

-  The prompt template is designed to ensure the model provides helpful answers based on the user's input.
+ - The prompt template is designed to ensure the model provides helpful answers based on the user's input.

 **Response Generation:**

-  A function is used to generate responses from OpenAI's GPT models based on the settings provided.
+ - A function is used to generate responses from OpenAI's GPT models based on the settings provided.

 **Customization:**

-  Users can adjust parameters such as temperature and maximum tokens for controlling the response style and length.
+ - Users can adjust parameters such as temperature and maximum tokens for controlling the response style and length.